Red-fronted gazelle: Description

 The male and female red-fronted gazelles are similar in size, and both have s-curved horns.
 It has a light red-brown color around its whole body, except for its white underside and rump.
 It has a distinct, thin (2–4 cm-high) black band that runs from the elbow to the stifle (hind leg).
 Its face is bordered by a pair of white stripes that runs from the eye to the corner of the mouth, which are more distinct than the pale white stripes that run down the face of the red gazelle, an animal commonly confused for it.
 It has a black-tufted tail.

 The average body weight of the red-fronted gazelles ranges from 7.8 kg for the young fawns to 29.7 kg for the adults, while the shoulder height ranges from 38.7 cm for the young to 68.7 cm for the adults.

 The characteristics of the red-fronted gazelle were determined by Waza National Park between September 1989 and December 1993.
 The body length, horn length, head length, body weight, body colour, and tail length were measured from the carcasses of 141 red-fronted gazelles.

 Distribution and habitat

 The red-fronted gazelle is native to Burkina Faso, Cameroon, Central African Republic, Chad, Eritrea, Ethiopia, Mali, Mauritania, Niger, Nigeria, Senegal, South Sudan and Sudan.
 It occupies habitats such as semi-arid grasslands, savannas, savanna woodlands, and areas of scrub.
 It is able to adapt to extensive pastureland and abandoned agricultural land if there is some cover.
 It moves seasonally between different habitats.

 Ecology and behavior

 They reside in the Sahel zone, but are not well-adapted to arid conditions.
-They will feed along the southern edge of the Sahara during the rains, but must migrate southward during the dry season in order to find sufficient water.
+They will feed along the southern edge of the Sahara during the rains, but must migrate southward during the dry season to find sufficient water.

 Even where it is relatively common, population densities are generally as low as 0.3~0.7 animals per square km.